tekknolagi/isdt/lecture-notes/2-vcs.md

 CONTENTS: Git for solo development

 ### A basic Git workflow
+Let's step back from the nitty-gritty of Git's internals and talk about how you as a developer can use Git to make your life easier.
+Although Git has a truly dizzying number of different subcommands, you've already seen most of the ones you'll use frequently! `git add` and `git commit`, run repeatedly as you make changes to your code, let you build your repository's commit history.

+When things go awry or you come back to the project after a while away, you'll use other subcommands to work with that history (and you'll be grateful for them!).
+And when you want to collaborate with others, you'll use even more.
+All those subcommands operate on the commit history, though: if you don't make good commits regularly, they won't be able to help you.

+What is a "good" commit?
+In short, it's one that 1) **represents a single conceptual change to your code** and 2) **describes why you made that change clearly and concisely**.
+Let's discuss these two properties in detail:

+Firstly, you should make each commit as small as you can while keeping it self-contained.
+For code, "self-contained" means that a commit leaves the code in at least as good a state as it found it (e.g. it doesn't break things and rely on a subsequent commit to fix them) and expresses a complete idea (e.g. it doesn't add a comment without also adding the code that comment goes with).

+There are several reasons to follow this guideline: for one, Git allows you to move, delete, and/or reorder commits.
+These operations only make sense if each commit can stand on its own[^bisect].
+If a commit breaks your build unless the subsequent one is also present, any such operation will have to treat both as a single unit and so they might as well have just been one to begin with.

+[^bisect]: Another subcommand, `git bisect`, takes this to the extreme: it
+    attempts to find where a bug was introduced by testing your code at arbitrary points along its commit history.
+If your commits aren't self- contained, it's practically impossible to use `git bisect` because commits are constantly breaking and fixing things.

 TODO: Git has lots more subcommands, but the ones from last lecture are enough to create and maintain a repo that only you work on.
 But when should you run